projUNN: efficient method for training deep networks with unitary matrices: Review of previous unitary neural network techniques

 where the indexing above is assumed to be cyclic (taken modulus the corresponding dimension).
 Unitary or orthogonal convolutions form a subset of filters $\tW$ which preserve the norm, \textit{i.e.,} $\|\conv_{\tW}(\tX)\| = \|\tX\| $.
 Equivalently, $\conv_{\tW}(\cdot)$ is orthogonal/unitary if the Jacobian of the transformation is also orthogonal/unitary.

 The first method for orthogonalizing convolutions in neural networks was proposed in \cite{sedghi2018singular}.
 Their algorithm showed how to calculate the singular values of a linear convolution operation and then performed a series of projections on a given convolutional filter to project it onto an operator norm ball.
-Their algorithm made use of the convolution theorem which shows that linear convolution is diagonalized by Fourier transformations.
+Their algorithm made use of the convolution theorem which shows that linear convolution is diagonalized by Fourier transformations. \cite{li2019orthogonal} also proposed a method to orthogonalize convolutions by performing an SVD of the linearization of a convolution and then bounding the singular values accordingly.
+This method outputs linear transformations that are close to a convolution operation but no longer necessarily maintaining the equivariance of a standard convolution.
+Also, their method is expensive for large matrices as it requires implenting an SVD.

 More recent methods implement orthogonal convolutions via approximations to the exponential map \cite{trockman2021orthogonalizing,singla2021skew}.
 These methods first form convolution filters $\tW$ whose Jacobians $\tJ(\tW)$ satisfy the skew symmetry property of the orthogonal group: